DragonSenses/Curiosity/TypeScript/6. Type Manipulation/1-generics.md

 let myIdentity: GenericIdentityFn = identity;
 ```

 In a similar example, we may want to move the generic parameter to be a parameter of the whole interface.
-This lets us see what type(s) we’re generic over (e.g. `Dictionary<string>` rather than just `Dictionary`).
+This lets us see what type(s) we're generic over (e.g. `Dictionary<string>` rather than just `Dictionary`).
 This makes the type parameter visible to all the other members of the interface.

 ```ts
 interface GenericIdentityFn<Type> {